nhamlv-55/ECE650TA/docker_guide.md

 `
 docker exec -it ECE650 /bin/bash
 `
+You will see your prompt turn into something like

+`root@bce6b727fb8e`

-You will see your prompt turn into something like `root@bce6b727fb8e`, indicating that you are now inside the container as `root`.
+, indicating that you are now inside the container as `root`.
 Now you can go to the work directory

 `
 cd /home/ece650
 `
+Try to create an empty file
+`
+touch hello.txt
+`
+### Exit the container
+Use

+`
+exit
+`

+Now in your local machine, you should see the file `hello.txt` in `/home/levn/workspace/ece650`